 On an inhale, re-bend the left leg and bring both knees to face upward as you squat between your knees.
 Keep your heels rooted into the mat.

 On an exhale, bring your palms to Namaste heart enter as you press your elbows into your knees to further open your hips.
-Keep your spine as straight as possible as you feel your hips open even deeper and your pubic bone reach toward the floor.
+Keep your spine as straight as possible as you feel your hips open even deeper and your pelvis reach toward the floor.

 Malasana is known to channel your life force energy (qi or chi) down toward the root chakra.
 As it stretches the thighs and groin, remember to breath very deeply for as many rounds as feels right.
 This pose can bring up some intense emptions, so try your best to keep your mind calm and focused.